 Job 7:9-11 (NKJV)

-Nolofinwë stopped before the closed door, closing his eyes and drawing in a deep breath, one that came out shuddering.
-It had not helped, for the longer he stood there, the greater his heart fluttered and the weaker his limbs felt.
-Nolofinwë opened his eyes and stared at the plain, wooden, uncarved door, the knot work of the wood a very familiar sight by now to his eyes.
-Nolofinwë gave a cursory glance to his left and right, noting none were in the vicinity of Maitimo's chamber in the healing ward.
+Ñolofinwë stopped in front of the closed door, closing his eyes and drawing in a deep breath, one that came out shuddering.
+It had not helped, for the longer he stood there, the greater his heart fluttered and the weaker his limbs felt. Ñolofinwë opened his eyes and stared at the plain, wooden, uncarved door, the knot work of the wood a very familiar sight to his eyes by now. Ñolofinwë gave a cursory glance to his left and right, seeing that none were in the vicinity of Maitimo's chamber in the healing ward.
 Good.
 More time to stall never hurt anyone.

-But it did, and Nolofinwë again sighed.
+But it did, and Ñolofinwë sighed again.
 The more time he granted himself to hesitate, the more difficult it would be to finally speak his piece to Findekáno.
 And he had to, if alone for the fact that no one else had the courage to do it themselves.
 He himself barely did.
-But by the stars, how his son would feel to what he would say, how he would go to hide it, and to have to look into those eyes while he spoke it….His chest grew heavier.
+But by the stars, how his son would feel in response to what he would say, how he would attempt to hide it, and to have to look into those eyes while he said it….His chest grew heavier.

-And as like the past five months, there sat Findekáno alongside the bed in one of the chairs, still ever remaining a constant presence, leaving only when he had to or was bidden to by Nolofinwë or the healers.
+And as like the past five months, there sat Findekáno alongside the bed in one of the chairs, still remaining a ever-constant presence, leaving only when he had to or was bidden to by Ñolofinwë or the healers.
 The gold always so elegantly twined in his hair reflected the candlelight and Findekáno himself was attired as he now always was; ready to leave on a moment's notice, whether on a patrol or to take counsel or to do his father's bidding.
-Rarely did he anymore array himself in garments befit for sleep.
+It was rare he arrayed himself anymore in garments befit for sleep.

-But at present he sat slouched in the hardback chair, his half-cognizant gaze alternating between Maitimo and the sheathed dirk in his hand, his own, as he absently ran a fingernail along the fine engraving of the hilt.
+But at the moment he was sitting slouched in the hardback chair, his half-cognizant gaze alternating between Maitimo and the sheathed dirk in his hand, his own, as he absently ran a fingernail along the fine engraving of the hilt.
 But at the sound of the door opening and closing, his eyes sharpened as he looked up.

 "Atto," he greeted, straightening up in his chair and setting the blade aside.
-And his gaze turned back upon his cousin.
+And his gaze turned back to his cousin.
 "His eyes fluttered," he murmured, just loud enough to hear.
 "I saw them.
 I know they did."
-And he turned back to Nolofinwë, wiping away the ever present traces of anxiety.
+And he turned back to Ñolofinwë, wiping away the ever present traces of anxiety as he ran a hand roughly over his face.
 "What do you here at this hour of the night?"

-Nolofinwë looked upon his firstborn, his face empty of any thought, and for a long moment was silent.
+Ñolofinwë regarded his firstborn solemnly, his face empty of any thought, and for a long moment was silent.
 His son was never one to be hard in the head or foolish of heart, but when it came to Maitimo, Findekáno had never been capable of letting him go.
 His whole life, Findekáno had never let him go, being near Maitimo in presence and heart as no two brothers ever were.
-Separated by Formenos, he had not let him go, keeping in thought their reunion to come.
-He had not allowed Maitimo to go without him to Beleriand.
+He had not even let him go when separated by Formenos, always keeping their reunion to come at the forefront of his mind.
+He had not allowed Maitimo to go without him to Endórë.
 He had not allowed himself to be left behind at the sight of smoke from burning ships.
 He had not let himself believe his cousin to be dead when learning of his capture.
-He had not endorsed standing idle when believing his cousin remained alive.
+He had not endorsed being idle when believing his cousin remained alive.